A non-geodesic analogue of Reshetnyak's majorization theorem: Introduction

 \subsection{Graph comparison}

-The $\mathrm{Cycl}_n (\kappa )$ condition is defined by comparing embeddings of a cycle graph into a given metric space with embeddings of the same graph into $M_{\kappa}^2$ (see Definition 1.4 in \cite{toyoda-five}).
+We can say that the $\mathrm{Cycl}_n (\kappa )$ condition is defined by comparing embeddings of the cycle graph with $n$ vertices into a given metric space with embeddings of the same graph into $M_{\kappa}^2$ (see Definition 1.4 in \cite{toyoda-five}).
 By replacing the cycle graph with another graph, and $M_{\kappa}^2$ with another space, we can define a large number of new conditions.
-The present author \cite{toyoda-five} defined the ``$G(0)$ condition" by replacing the cycle graph with a general graph $G$ and the model space $M_{\kappa}^2$ with a $\mathrm{CAT}(0)$ space.
-In \cite{toyoda-five}, he proved that the $\mathrm{Cycl}_4 (0)$ condition implies the $G(0)$ conditions for many graphs $G$ including all graphs $G$ with at most five vertices, and used this to prove that a metric space containing at most five points admits an isometric embedding into a $\mathrm{CAT}(0)$ space if and only if it is $\mathrm{Cycl}_4 (0)$.
-Lebedeva, Petrunin and Zolotov \cite{LPZ} also introduced analogous graph comparison conditions, and characterized complete Riemannian manifolds of nonnegative sectional curvature by using those conditions.
-They also proved that such conditions have strong connections to continuity of optimal transport between regular measures on a Riemannian manifold.
+In recent years, such graph comparison conditions have been used by Lebedeva, Petrunin and Zolotov \cite{LPZ} and the present author \cite{toyoda-five}, among others, and play an interesting role in the study of the geometry of metric spaces.